NickGBasso-zz/goodreads_lookup/README.md

 ## Usage

 Use the getBook method and pass in an ISBN number.
 A string containing the title and author will be returned.
+One caveat however, the ISBN must be passed between quotation marks and not as an integer.

 ## Development